-- Future Funding Reserve (£19.9m), used to smooth the impact of changes in Business Rates income and central government funding decisions, recognising likely future changes to the business rates retention system and their significant impact on Bracknell Forest.
-A sum of £3.6m has been committed from this reserve to help fund the 2023/24 budget; - Business Rates Revaluation Reserve (£6.3m), which will be used to meet the cost of any significant downward Business Rates valuations, mitigating against any immediate budgetary implications; - Business Rates Reliefs Reserve (£4.5m), used to account for the timing differences between the receipt and application of government grant relating to Business Rates; - Revenue Grants Unapplied Reserve (£16.7m), which reflects timing differences between the receipt and application of revenue grants and contributions; - Regeneration of Bracknell Town Centre Reserve (£6.9m), which enables the Council to support Town Centre initiatives, promoting further regeneration.
+- Future Funding Reserve (£2.0m), used to smooth the impact of changes in Business Rates income and central government funding decisions, recognising likely future changes to the business rates retention system and their significant impact on Bracknell Forest.
+A sum of £1.5m has been committed from this reserve to help fund the 2024/25 budget; - Business Rates Revaluation Reserve (£6.4m), which will be used to meet the cost of any significant downward Business Rates valuations, mitigating against any immediate budgetary implications; - Revenue Grants Unapplied Reserve (£17.3m), which reflects timing differences between the receipt and application of revenue grants and contributions; - Safety Valve Reserve (£22.8m) as part of its Safety Valve proposal submitted to Government in January 2024, the Council agreed to set aside a sum in earmarked reserves as part of its local contribution to funding the expected deficit on the Schools Budget.
+This will be drawn down over the six year period of the Safety Valve agreement, with the most significant contribution to be made in the final year; - Insurance Reserve (£3.0m), which provides cover for the excess payable on claims under the Council's insurance policies and any potential future claims not covered by existing policies, including contractual disputes and legal claims.

-Overall, these reserves mean that the Council is in a relatively strong position to secure achievement of its key objectives while managing its medium term financial position.
+Overall, these reserves mean that the Council is in a relatively strong position to secure achievement of its key objectives while managing its medium-term financial position, although flexibility in the use of earmarked reserves has been diminished by the need to set aside funding specifically for the Council's participation in the Safety Valve Intervention Programme.